hyperledger/fabric/docs/source/private-data/private-data.md

 ![private-data.private-data](./PrivateDataConcept-1.png)

-Using this example, peers owned by the **Distributor** will have multiple private private databases inside their ledger which includes the private data from the **Distributor**, **Farmer** and **Shipper** relationship and the **Distributor** and **Wholesaler** relationship.
+Using this example, peers owned by the **Distributor** will have multiple private databases inside their ledger which includes the private data from the **Distributor**, **Farmer** and **Shipper** relationship and the **Distributor** and **Wholesaler** relationship.
 Because these databases are kept separate from the database that holds the channel ledger, private data is